skendanavian/lighthouse-labs-scheduler/README.md

 - Storybook, Webpack Dev Server, Jest, Testing Library
 - Cypress

 -The Scheduler client application is created using Create React App.
-Express is the basis for the Scheduler API server application (not included here or written by me).
+Express is the basis for the Scheduler API server application (not included here ).

 Both servers run concurrently; requests are proxied from the Webpack development server to the API server.